 Senior Project Manager, Associate Marmol Radziner Los Angeles, California

 Creating fire-resistant homes and gardens is crucial for safeguarding lives and property against devastating wildfires.
-By incorporating fire-resistant building materials, plants, and landscaping techniques, we can reduce risk, enhance community resilience, and protect the environment, fostering a safer, more sustainable future for all residents.
+By incorporating fire-resistant building materials, plants, and landscaping techniques, we can reduce risk, enhance community resilience, and protect the environment, fostering a safer, more sustainable future for all residents, aligned with SITES v2 principles.

 Learning Outcomes: